PoisotLab/ms_metaweb_transfer/README.md

 interactions between Canadian mammals, our model achieves a predictive accuracy of approximately 91%.
 It should be reiterated that the framework presented in
-@fig:concept is amenable to changes *e.g.* it is possible to use distinct trees if working with different clades (such as pollination networks) or, alternatively, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic
+@fig:concept is amenable to changes *e.g.* it is possible to use distinct trees if working with distinct clades (such as pollination networks) or, alternatively, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic